-Caption: Grandview Central School is a wave of pink as students take part in Pink Shirt Day
+Caption: Grandview Central School was a wave of pink as students took part in Pink Shirt Day

 In late February, Grand Erie celebrated Pink Shirt Day.
 With humble beginnings supporting one bullied teenager in Nova

 Scotia more than a decade ago, the day has evolved into a yearly

 tradition among students across the country and around the world to take